davide-moletta/ASA_Delivery_Bot/README.md

 └───Agent: our code for the single-agent and multi-agent approaches │
-└───CustomServer: edit of the DefaultServer to test our code in a controlled environment │
+└───CustomServer: edit of the DefaultServer to test our code in a controlled environment
-└───DefaultServer: professor's server directly from their repository

 ```